With Canadian housing prices reaching record highs in recent years, choosing the right mortgage lender and product has never been more important.

 Longer-term fixed mortgages beyond five years give borrowers financial stability by locking in low rates for an extended period.
 However, prepayment flexibility is reduced compared to shorter terms.

-RBC Variable-Rate Mortgages
+RBC Variable-Rate Mortgage

-Variable-rate mortgages are based on RBC’s prime lending rate, which can fluctuate multiple times per year.
+Variable-rate mortgages are based on the prime lending rate, which can fluctuate multiple times per year.
 Monthly payments stay the same, but the portion going toward interest versus principal will shift based on rate changes.

 Low starting variable rates make this an appealing option when rates are expected to decline.
 However, payments can rise swiftly if the prime rate is hiked.
 RBC offers competitive 5-year variable-rate closed mortgages.